Little Manila: Winnipeg

 Winnipeg is home to 56,400 Filipinos, making them the third largest Filipino community in Canada by total population, however the largest by percentage (8.7%).
 The Filipino community in Winnipeg is the largest visible minority group in Winnipeg ahead of the Chinese-Canadians and Indo-Canadians (but excluding aboriginal Canadians, who are not counted as a "visible minority" by Statistics Canada).
 Winnipeg is home to the more established Filipino community in Canada with mass migration beginning in the 1950s.

 About 1 out of 10 Filipinos in Canada call Winnipeg home.
-There is also Filipino community centre called The Philippine Canadian Centre of Manitoba (PCCM) providing social and service to the Filipino community and also holds events such as Folklorama.
+There is also a Filipino community centre called The Philippine Canadian Centre of Manitoba (PCCM) providing social and service to the Filipino community and also holds events such as Folklorama.
 There are also Filipino newspapers such as The Pilipino Express News Magazine, The Filipino Journal, and Ang Peryodiko.
 There is also a radio station, CKJS, which broadcasts Filipino related news, music, lifestyle and much more.

 Winnipeg's Filipino population is largely concentrated in the West End and North End areas of the city.
 The neighborhood around Sargent Avenue and Arlington Street is 45% Filipino, and the neighborhood around Sargent Avenue and Wall Street is 47% Filipino.

-There were reports of a proposal to establish a Filipino cultural district and is seeking community consultations.
+There were reports of a proposal to establish a Filipino cultural district that is seeking community consultations.